ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/mock-ui.md

 #### Create a List of Cards

-Now that we have a list of teas, we need to figure out how to display this information.
-One component that seems natural is

 Now that we have a list of teas, we need to figure out the best component to visually showcase the data.
 Each item contains a title, an image, and a description -- those data-points work well with <a href="https://ionicframework.com/docs/api/card" target="_blank">cards</a>.

 Let's see how that looks.
 Replace the line containing `<ExploreContainer />` with the following code: